Email Authentication: A Step-by-Step Implementation Guide for CISOs

 selector1._domainkey 3600 IN TXT "v=DKIM1; k=rsa; p=MIGfMA0GCSq...IDAQAB"

-• Break the p= value into quoted segments under 255 characters if necessary; servers reassemble them automatically.
-Set a reasonable TTL (one hour is common) so updates propagate quickly.
+- Break the p= value into quoted segments under 255 characters if necessary; servers reassemble them automatically.
+Set a reasonable TTL so updates propagate quickly.

 Avoid Common DKIM Pitfalls

-Several pitfalls derail otherwise sound deployments of DKIM.
+DKIM usually fails due to record formatting issues, selector errors, or weak key management, rather than the protocol itself.
+Several pitfalls can derail otherwise sound DKIM deployments.
 Mis-spelling the subdomain (_domainkey is required), publishing the wrong selector, or pasting a truncated p= string all lead to hard fails.
-Keys under 1024 bits are routinely flagged as weak, and records with stray semicolons or missing quotes won't parse.
+Keys under 1024 bits are routinely flagged as weak, and records with stray semicolons or missing quotes will not parse.

-You need to verify your record once it's live.
+A useful next step is to verify your record once it is live.
 Send a test message to a Gmail account, open the message, choose "Show original," and confirm dkim=pass.
-The command-line checks dig selector._domainkey.yourdomain.com TXT for DNS presence and openssl dgst -sha256 -verify public.key -signature sigfile msgfile for signature testing, offer deeper validation.
+The command-line checks dig selector._domainkey.yourdomain.com TXT for DNS presence and openssl dgst -sha256 -verify public.key -signature sigfile msgfile for signature testing offer deeper validation.
 Free web tools perform the same checks without local scripts.

-Plan for key rotation every six to twelve months.
-Generate a new selector, publish its DNS record, enable signing with the new private key, and retire the old selector only after mail signed with it has aged out of recipient caches (typically a week).
+Plan for key rotation on a regular schedule.
+Generate a new selector, publish its DNS record, enable signing with the new private key, and retire the old selector only after mail signed with it has aged out of recipient caches.
 Remove unused selectors to shrink your attack surface and update any archival or backup systems that rely on old keys.
+Per M3AAWG Best Practices v3.0, each entity's mail in shared environments should use a unique DKIM domain or subdomain, and separate selectors and keys should be used for distinct mail streams such as transactional versus marketing.

-With DKIM reliably signing your traffic, you're prepared to enforce alignment in DMARC and unlock advanced protocols, such as Brand Indicators for Message Identification (BIMI).
+With DKIM reliably signing your traffic, you are prepared to enforce alignment in DMARC and unlock advanced protocols such as Brand Indicators for Message Identification (BIMI).

 Step-by-Step Setup: DMARC